jpaik/tradetrendychanges/README.md

 * Admins can view conversations if reported
 * Add username to FB Registration
 * Change name to username in views for users
+* Add Free Trial to change our plan
 * For full change log, [CLICK HERE](changes/april2016.md)

 #### March 2016